Friday, June 12, 2026

 Long-Term Retention That Works

-Research on testing and spacing effects, notably Karpicke and Roediger (2008), consistently shows significantly higher long-term retention for retrieval-based, spaced study compared to passive re-reading.
+Retrieval-practice research consistently shows higher long-term retention for retrieval-based, spaced study compared to passive re-reading.
+The landmark study is Karpicke and Roediger (2008), "The Critical Importance of Retrieval for Learning", published in Science.
 In chess terms: it is the difference between knowing the critical move when you need it and blanking out on move 8 in a rated game.

 How It Works Day to Day